 I have also included a writing frame that I used with a much lower ability class (target grades 4 and 5).

-This is a helpsheet to support an exam question which is also attached.
+There is also a helpsheet to support an exam question which is also attached.

 A grade 8 model response comparing how conflict with nature is presented in Prelude and Storm on the Island.